-Cash security deposits are classified as restricted cash on the Statements of Financial Position.
-The balance of cash security deposits is \$363,549 and \$409,012 at December 31, 2015 and 2014, respectively.
+Cash security deposits are classified as restricted cash and cash equivalents on the Statements of Financial Position.
+The balance of cash security deposits is \$556,008 and \$387,185 at December 31, 2017 and 2016, respectively.

 Income Taxes

 ERCOT is exempt from federal income tax under Section 501(a) of the Internal Revenue Code as an organization described in Section 501(c)(4).
 The Company is also exempt from state income taxes.
 Accordingly, no provision for income taxes or uncertain tax positions has been reflected in the financial statements.